BlankParenthesis/PxlsNetworking/extensions/users.md

 ### PATCH
 Updates a user.
 #### Request
-A partial User object without the id or createdAt fields.
+A partial User object without the id or created_at fields.
 #### Response
 The updated User object.
 #### Errors